maytees/cypat-ubuntu-script/README.md

 This can be used for learning or makingy your own script.

+# What is currently broken?
+These things -
+- Users (WIP)
+- Passwords (there will be something which asks you, and tells you if its dangerous)

 ### Status (more to come as this script progresses) -

 - [x] Updates
     - [x] Dist
     - [x] Normal